nicholasclark-artist/DCG/README.md

 - TFAR support

 ### How Do I Use DCG?
-The latest version [Community Based Addons](https://forums.bistudio.com/topic/168277-cba-community-base-addons-arma-3/) is required
+The latest version [Community Based Addons](https://forums.bistudio.com/topic/168277-cba-community-base-addons-arma-3/) is required on the server and client.

 - Extract the DCG and CBA zip files to the server's Arma 3 folder
 - After extracting the files, @dcg and @cba_a3 should exist in the server's Arma 3 folder